MicrosoftDocs/executable-docs/scenarios/AKSPreviewAPILifecycle/aks-preview-api-lifecycle.md

 If you're unsure what client or tool is using this API version, check the [activity logs](/azure/azure-monitor/essentials/activity-log) using the following command:

 Set the API version you want to inspect for recent usage in the activity log.
+In this example, we are checking for the `2022-04-01-preview` API version.

 ```bash
 export API_VERSION="2022-04-01-preview"